ArslanAhamdKhan/Sales-EDA-of-Blackfriday/README.md

 # Analysis and prediction of sales
-This dataset consist of 700,000+ records
+Detailed analysis by doing various feature engineering of dataset consist of 700,000+ records